radusalagean/ui-text-compose/README.md

 UIText Compose solves this by enabling:

-1. **Proper separation of text definition from rendering** - Create text blueprints (containing resource IDs, not resolved strings) in your ViewModels, mappers, or data layers, then pass them to composables for locale-aware rendering.
+1. **Proper separation of text definition from rendering** - Create text blueprints (containing resource IDs, not resolved strings) in your ViewModels, mappers, etc. - then pass them to composables for locale-aware rendering.

-2. **Automatic adaptation to configuration changes** - UIText instances automatically update when the locale or other configuration changes, ensuring your app is fully localized.
+2. **Automatic adaptation to locale changes** - UIText instances automatically update when the locale changes, ensuring your app is fully localized.

 3. **Rich styling and formatting** - Add spans, paragraph styles, and link annotations to your text while maintaining the proper architecture.